Feature: Baggage Forwarding

 Ferries are pretty much never the cheapest way to get anywhere, and are always the least time-efficient, but the boat rides themselves can be fun: long-haul ferries in Japan have communal bathhouses, dining halls and even karaoke rooms.

-On overnight ferries, 2nd-class travel means sleeping in common tatami-mat rooms on plastic mats; however, you can pay a little extra to upgrade to a dorm room (or a lot extra for a suite).
+On overnight ferries, 2nd-class travel means sleeping in common rooms on plastic mats or the floor; however, you can pay a little extra to upgrade to a dorm room (or a lot extra for a suite).

 Most major ferry companies have English websites for booking tickets; otherwise book through a travel agency like JTB (www.jtb.co.jp).